World in Flames

-World in Flames is a board wargame designed by Harry Rowland and released in 1985 by the Australian Design Group.
-It is currently in its 8th edition, World in Flames - Collector's Edition, each new edition featuring changes to the rules, maps and counters provided with the game.
+World in Flames is a grand strategy game on the Second World War which was first released in 1985 by the Australian Design Group, and currently holds the title of the world's largest commercially available board game.
+It was designed by Harry Rowland and is currently in its eighth edition, World in Flames - Collector's Edition.
+Each new edition features changes to the rules, maps and counters.

 The game is a strategic-level recreation of both the European and Pacific theatres of World War II.
-The game begins with the German invasion of Poland, and contains rules determining when Soviet Union and the United States may choose to enter the conflict.
+The grand campaign begins with the German invasion of Poland, although several other scenarios are included.
+The game contains rules determining when the Soviet Union, United States, and Italy may choose to enter the conflict.

 Game mechanics

-World in Flames game mechanics takes into account many aspects of the World War II conflict.
+World in Flames game mechanics take into account many aspects of the World War II conflict.
 There are three main combat types; land combat, air combat and naval combat.
 The game is designed in such a way that these different combat types may influence each other.
 Thus, it is possible that a battle may consist of a number of engagements involving air, land and naval units, even if it is taking place in the land combat phase of an impulse.
 The rules are designed to be able to cope with different types of activity without invoking new concepts for each situation.
-For instance, strategic bombing of factories and resources are handled by the same rules that handles tactical bombing, paradrops and naval bombing.
+For example, strategic bombing of factories and resources is handled by the same rules that handle tactical bombing, paradrops and naval bombing.
 Attacks on convoys are handled by the same rules that handle ship-to-ship and air-to-ship warfare.